unChaz/sci-fi-5e/srd/spellcasting/spellcasting.md

 **Duration:** Instantaneous

-All nonmagical food and drink within a 5-foot-radius sphere centered on a point of your choice within range is purified and rendered free of poison and disease.
+All nontek food and drink within a 5-foot-radius sphere centered on a point of your choice within range is purified and rendered free of poison and disease.

 ### Spells (Q)